A note on the old scholastic works database

 - Upload the publication as a pdf.
 WARNING: uploaded documents that are not ADA compliant will not be approved for posting to the website.

-- Optional: If your publication shows up somewhere else on the web, such as a blog post, Nevada Today article or a journal article, you can add the website’s link to the Outside Link section.
+- Optional: If your scholastic work shows up somewhere else on the web, such as a blog post, Nevada Today article or a journal article, you can add the website’s link to the Outside Link section.

 - If the somewhere else on the web is an Extension website (e.g. livingwithfire.info), it must be accessible.

-- If you want this to be one of the top 10 publications on your personal profile page, select YES.
+- If you want this to be one of the top 10 scholastic works on your personal profile page, select YES.

 - Click Submit.
 Robert and Ashley will receive an email asking them to review your submission for ADA compliance.
 If it passes, they will allow the publication to show up on the website.
 If not, they will let you know that changes need made.

-Some publications have images embedded throughout the publication.
+Some scholastic works have images embedded throughout the record.
 These images will be added into the Webpage Version box after the text has been copy-pasted and reformatted.

 Accessibility, ADA compliance and why we cannot use images containing text